w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 ### Edge Cases for Overlocking

-The longest period and the largest amount are considered if you used different convictions.
+The longest period and the largest amount are considered if you use different convictions.
 This is an (edge) case of overlocking.

 Following the previous example, if you: